thespaceburrito/Little-Lemon-Restaurant/README.md

-# Little lemon restaurant online Reservation Capstone - Jonathan Obi
+# Little Lemon Restaurant Online Table Reservation Capstone

 ## Description
 Hello

-This is a capstone project for the Meta Front End Development course, developed using React hooks, HTML, and CSS.
+This is a capstone project for the Meta Front End Development course, developed using React hooks, HTML, and Chakra UI.

 ## Technologies Used